adamnelsonarcher/BB-OCR/ocr_engines/README.md

 ## Notes

 - The EasyOCR script will download model files on first run
 - The Tesseract script requires the Tesseract executable to be installed and in your PATH
+- The comparison script saves detailed results to a JSON file for further analysis